ludocode/onramp/docs/virtual-machine.md

 The minor version is incremented whenever non-breaking changes are made to this spec.
 Examples would be the addition of new system calls or new entries in the process info table.
 Programs compiled for older minor versions can simply ignore the new features, and programs compiled for newer minor versions will know by the minor version that these features are unavailable.

 As long as the major versions are compatible, programs should be able to run regardless off any mismatch in minor version.
 Note however that when a program runs a subprogram, the minor version given to the child will be limited to that supported by the parent.
-This is because the parent needs to know of all system calls (among other things) given to child in order to proxy them correctly.
+This is because the parent needs to know of all system calls (among other things) it gives to the child in order to proxy them correctly.